addivainternational/Capella/README.md

       5. Restart Capella when prompted to.
 7. You should now have a NALABS menu in the menu bar.
    1. Select one or more Requirements and select the NALABS -> Analyze Requirement command.
-   2. The "NALABS Analysis" attribute should now appear on the analyzed requirements, with the analysis result.

 # Debugging
 In order to debug the nalabs_plugin, start Capella Studio, and select the `nalabs_plugin` folder as your Workspace.
 Next, open the nalabs_plugin project, then select `Run` in the menu and `Debug Configurations...`.
 Next, select `Eclipse Application` and the `Arguments` tab.
 In that tab, add `-data "<project_workspace>"` to `Program Arguments`, and `--enable-preview --enable-native-access=ALL-UNNAMED` to `VM Arguments`.
 Then select `Apply`.
 Now you can debug the plugin.

 # Using the plugin